sgasser/covidtrends/README.md

 ## What is this?

-This is an [interactive graph / animation](https://aatishb.com/covidtrends/) that charts the trajectory of global COVID-19 cases.
+This is an [interactive graph / animation](https://covidtrends.stefangasser.com/) that charts the trajectory of global COVID-19 cases in Italy.

 The graph plots the number of new confirmed cases in the past week, versus the total number of confirmed cases.